tomxue/ReSampler/README.md

 The effect of dithering is most noticable during extremely quiet passages (typically, in fade-outs) of the audio.
 If you can hear modulation effects, or "tearing" in the quietest passages of your output file, then a greater amount of dither may need to be applied. (note: in many cases, these passages are so quiet, you will need to normalize them just to hear them).

+**[--autoblank]** when specified in conjuction with **--dither** , mute the dithering after 30,000 consecutive input samples of *silence* (< -193dB is considered silence).
+Dithering is re-enabled immediately upon a non-zero input sample being detected.

 **[--listsubformats *filetype*]** will list all valid subformats for a given *filetype*

 ## Supported Formats